thenativeweb/reqd/README.md

 ## Installation

 At the moment, installation of this module must be made manually.
+From the directory where you have cloned dep to, run the following commands.

+    $ npm pack
-    $ npm install -g git+ssh://git@github.com:thenativeweb/dep.git
+    $ sudo npm install -g dep-0.0.1.tgz

+*Note: You may have to adjust the version number accordingly.*

 ## Quick start